Planon Again Named an Industry Leader by Independent Research Firm

-The Planon platform is recognized for its comprehensive end-to-end solution for real estate and workplace optimization
+- The Planon platform is recognised for its comprehensive end-to-end solution for real estate and workplace optimisation

-BRAINTREE, Mass. , March 22, 2022 /PRNewswire/ -- Planon is pleased to again be recognized as a 'Leader' in the Verdantix Green Quadrant®: Integrated Workplace Management Systems (IWMS) 2022.
+BRIGHTON, England, March 22, 2022 /PRNewswire/ -- Planon is pleased to again be recognised as a 'Leader' in the Verdantix Green Quadrant®: Integrated Workplace Management Systems (IWMS) 2022.
 In the report, Planon's market-leading digital workplace and smart building solutions are acknowledged for delivering end-to-end real estate management capabilities, comprehensive workplace services tools for employees, advanced business intelligence integrations, and broad functionality for facility management service providers.

-"The foundation for Planon's success has always been our drive to make technology work more efficiently for our clients and our high investment in Research & Development.
-Our advanced set of capabilities allows organizations to connect buildings, people and processes, by eliminating data silos and aligning solutions into one shared information platform," said Pierre Guelen, CEO and founder of the Planon Group.
-"I am very proud of this recognition, which is a testament to our incredibly talented people.
-Their hard work and determination to empower all building stakeholders with actionable and meaningful insights are again reflected in the Verdantix report and our leadership position in the Green Quadrant."
+'The foundation for Planon's success has always been our drive to make technology work more efficiently for our clients and our high investment in R&D. Our advanced set of capabilities allows organisations to connect buildings, people and processes, by eliminating data silos and aligning solutions into one shared information platform,' said Pierre Guelen, CEO and founder of the Planon Group.
+'I am very proud of this recognition which is a testimony to our incredibly talented people.
+Their hard work and determination to empower all building stakeholders with actionable and meaningful insights are again reflected in the Verdantix report and our leadership position in the Green Quadrant.'

 Considering all supplier offerings assessed in the Green Quadrant analysis, Verdantix believes that Planon should be included on shortlists by: